-In the past, a a number of techniques have been used to bring long span and contextual information to bear in conventional N-gram language models.
+In the past, a number of techniques have been used to bring long span and contextual information to bear in conventional N-gram language models.
 Perhaps the simplest of these is the cache language model [11] in which a language model score based on a model trained on the last K words is interpolated with that from a general model.
 Similar in spirit to the cache based models are the latent semantic analysis (LSA) based approaches of [12, 13].
 These methods represent long-span history as a vector in latent semantic space, and base LSA-estimated word probability on the cosine similarity between a hypothesized word and the history.
-These similarity-based probabilities are then interpolated with N-gram probabilities.
+These similarity-based probabilities are then interpolated with Ngram probabilities.
 Topic-conditioned language models, e.g. [14, 15], most frequently work by partitioning the training data into subsets, with the goal of making subsets containing data on only one topic.
 Separate language models are then trained, and at runtime the most appropriate one (or combination) is chosen.
-In a voice-search application [16], long span context was used in a maximum-entropy N-gram model [17, 18] by creating features to indicate when a hypothesized word appeared in a user's history.
-Finally, in whole-sentence language models [19, 20], trigger features based on the existence of widely separated word pairs also provides long-span information.
+Khudanpur and Wu [16] proposed the use of topic-features within a maximum-entropy framework, and in a voice-search application [17], long span context was used to enhance the maximum-entropy model of [18, 19] by creating features to indicate when a hypothesized word appeared in a user's history.
+Finally, in whole-sentence language models [20, 21], trigger features based on the existence of widely separated word pairs also provides long-span information.

 In this paper, we study the use of long-span context in RNNLMs.
-One approach to increasing the effective context is to improve the learning algorithm to avoid the problem of vanishing gradients identified in [9].
-This is exemplified by recent work on Hessian-free optimization [21].
-Another is to modify the model itself, as in the Long Short-Term Memory neural networks [22], which use gating neurons to "latch" onto the error signal for multiple timesteps.
+One approach to increasing the effective context is to improve the learning algorithm to avoid the problem of vanishing gradients identified in [10].
+This is exemplified by recent work on Hessian-free optimization [22].
+Another is to modify the model itself, as in the Long Short-Term Memory neural networks [23], which use gating neurons to "latch" onto the error signal for multiple timesteps.
 In contrast to these approaches, we have chosen to explicitly compute a context vector based on the sentence history, and provide it directly to the network as an additional input.
-This has the advantage of allowing us to bring sophisticated and pre-existing topic modeling techniques to bear with little overhead, specifically Latent Dirichlet Allocation (LDA) [23].
+This has the advantage of allowing us to bring sophisticated and pre-existing topic modeling techniques to bear with little overhead, specifically Latent Dirichlet Allocation (LDA) [24].
 Moreover, it does this in a way that in other applications allows us to use context that is external to the text (e.g. a vector representing user-habits in voice search).
-Chu and Mangu [24] also recently used Latent Dirichlet Allocation to determine topics, but performed a hard partitioning of the data and built a set of disjoint models.
+This approach is similar in spirit to that of [25, 26], both of which bring side information to bear in a language model.
+Chu and Mangu [27] also recently used LDA to determine topics, but performed a hard partitioning of the data and built a set of disjoint models.